top of page

 How to Practice SOVT Exercises:

-You should practice 15 minutes a day on SOVT exercises to improve your voice,Start off using a large Boba straw.
-You can use different size straws and different thicknesses as well as more than one straw but start off using this large straw.
-The straws are supposed to mimic the vocal tract.
-To get the most amount of pressure through the straw make sure that no air is escaping around your lips or your nose.
-You can begin humming up and down, sliding your voice up and down.
-Once you feel the back pressure then use that M to start the vowel OO.
-Then open your vowels to OH, AH, AY and EE.
-Then you can remove the straw and work with vowels preceded by an M, N, V or Z , keeping them buzzing in the front of your mouth.
-You now have begun each vowel with a semi occluded vocal tract which then opens to an unobstructed vocal tract with the vowel.
+Practice SOVT exercises for 15 minutes daily to enhance your voice.
+Start with a large Boba straw.
+You can use different straw sizes and thicknesses, or even multiple straws, but begin with this large straw.
+The straws are meant to mimic the vocal tract.
+To maximize pressure through the straw, ensure no air escapes around your lips or nose.
+Start by humming up and down, sliding your voice.
+Once you feel the back pressure, use that M to begin the vowel OO.
+Then open your vowels to OH, AH, AY, and EE.
+Afterward, remove the straw and work with vowels preceded by an M, N, V, or Z, keeping them buzzing at the front of your mouth.
+You will have started each vowel with a semi-occluded vocal tract, which then opens to an unobstructed vocal tract with the vowel.

 What Teachers Should You Look for?